 DEK Realty agents discovered fascinating history about the Fleet Farm in Mancelona while we were were working on the listing for the property.
 Hopefully, whoever purchases this unique farm will enjoy it as much as the Fleet family has!

-This gorgeous 12.8 acre farm complete with a 3000 square foot series of barns has been in the same builder family for over 85 years!
+This gorgeous farmhouse has three of the original acres remaining, complete with a 3000 square foot series of barns has been in the same builder family for over 85 years!
 The stories of the Fleet family and how this farm intertwined with the farming community of Mancelona are fascinating.

 The house is located on SE Limits and E State Street, and is the first house east of Mancelona Village limits.
 While it is walking distance to town, the area was originally considered “the country.”

 “Back then, business owners lived in town and had large Victorians,” recalled family member Jim Bailey.

 Judy Fleet is the current owner of the Fleet farm.
 Judy was married to Bruce, who died in 2004.
 Bruce Fleet was the founder of the Fleet Construction Company and built many homes in Mancelona, including those in the Pleasantview development on the west side of the Village.
 Bruce was the general contractor in building the Call of the Wild Museum in Gaylord; which was owned and operated by Judy’s family.